Granulated Conch Shell, Persististrombus granulatus

 Granulated Conch Shell, Persististrombus granulatus.
 Shell collected off the beach in the greater Los Cabos area, Baja California Sur, June 2022.
 Size: 10.9 cm (4.25 inches) x 7.1 cm (2.8 inches) in height.

-Granulated Conchs are found on sand or rubble.
-They range in depth from the low intertidal zone to depths up to 75 m (246 feet).
-They are found throughout the Sea of Cortez, and range south to Peru.
-They are not documented from the west coast of the Baja Peninsula.
+Habitat and Distribution: Granulated Conchs are found on sand or rubble from the low intertidal zone to depths up to 75 m (246 feet).
+They are a subtropical to tropical Eastern Pacific species that are found in Mexican waters of the Pacific Ocean along the west coast of the mainland south to Guatemala.
+They are found throughout the Gulf of California.
+They have not been documented along the west coast of the Baja Peninsula.

-Strombus granulatus, Strombus granulatus acutus, and Strombus granulatus cortezianus are synonyms for this species.
+Synonyms: Strombus granulatus, Strombus granulatus acutus, and Strombus granulatus cortezianus.